giorgioGTelian/giorgioGTelian/README.md

 - 👋 Hi, I’m @giorgioGTelian

-- 👀 I’m interested in Java & Python
+- 👀 I’m interested in Learning new and exciting stuff

-- 🌱 I’m currently learning Java and android developing
+- 🌱 I’m currently learning Java and android developing!

-- 💞️ I’m looking to collaborate on nice agricoltural projects
+- 💞️ I’m looking to collaborate on geo-agricoltural projects

 - 📫 How to reach me giorgio.programmer@gmail.com

+- 📚 Here you will find all of my projects!

 <details><summary>Heaven</summary>
 <p>